 The system prompts for an image file to fulfill the obligation of the inputmaskname.
 The path name is provided the transform function (e.g. inputmaskname='/somepath').
 The tool does not load the image in this case.
 The image will be preserved within the project as the inputmask of the link, which references the image, upon completion of the operation.

-All other arguments collected by the user will be provided as strings to the transform function.
+All other parameters collected by the user will be provided as strings to the transform function.

 Group Manager